Our annual Scholarship Dinner Benefit for 2025

 Volunteering at Bernie's Book Bank

-CNSA Panhellenic President Linda Grandolfo (top rt; Alpha Omicron Pi) and Beth Kemp (center; Kappa Kappa Gamma) joined the Chicago North Shore Alumnae Chapter of Kappa Alpha Theta on October 19.
-Then, on October 22, our Panhellenic women gave even more.
-Our chapter gathered to help process, sort, and organize quality new and gently used children’s books to significantly increase book ownership among at-risk infants, toddlers, and school-aged children.
-Volunteering has proven to be a rewarding opportunity for sorority sisters, friends, and family members, as we pitched in to give back.
+CNSA Panhellenic President Linda Grandolfo (top rt; Alpha Omicron Pi) and Beth Kemp (center; Kappa Kappa Gamma) joined the Chicago North Shore Alumnae Chapter of Kappa Alpha Theta on October 19, 2019.
+Thetas included Jennifer Maloney, Danielle Soriano Hambrick, and Susan Smith.
+Then, on October 22, our Panhellenic women volunteered again to give even more.
+Bernie's Books has proven to be a rewarding opportunity for sorority sisters, friends, and family members, as we pitched in to give back.
 We enjoyed the teamwork and knowing our efforts were going towards such a worthy cause.
 Way to go, Panhellenic!

 New Governance Structure Announced for NPC